Moubray House: 17th and 18th-century

 The stone Royal Mile façade dates from around 1630.
 There is a moulded plaster ceiling of this era in the second-floor front room, which includes the Seton heraldic badge of crescent and cinquefoil, and royal emblems of England and Scotland.
 The painted Pringle coat of arms of the wall in this room may indicate that Jean Pringle of Galashiels lived here, who was traditionally identified as the "black eyed lass o' Galasheils" in the ballad "Gala Water."
 However, Robert Pringle of Howlatson (Howliston) inherited the right to this heraldry in 1650, the date of the painting, which passed in 1653 to Pringle of Whytbank and Yair.
-James Pringle was married to Sophia Schöner, a daughter of Anna of Denmark's physician.

 The painter George Jamesone lived in the property.
 Daniel Defoe edited the Edinburgh Courant newspaper from the house in 1710.
 In the 18th century the building housed a tavern, and until 1822 the shop on the street front was the premises of the publisher and bookseller Archibald Constable, proprietor of the Scots Magazine, the Edinburgh Review and the Encyclopædia Britannica.
 A more recent publishing connection is with Moubray House Press, later Moubray House Publishing, which was established here in 1984 before moving across the High Street to premises in Tweeddale Court.